Designing Greater Mobility

 However, during the environmental study phase, public concern was raised about not providing a crossing at Vargas Road.
 To address that concern the design team looked at opportunities to provide a crossing in that area.
 Vargas was ruled out due to its close proximity to the Montopolis Drive crossing.
 Vargas Drive was also in close proximity to a number of large historic oak trees that are designated for preservation.
 Because the design team committed to preserve as many of the large oak trees as possible, engineers found that it was not possible to construct a crossing at Vargas Road or Thompson Lane.
 Instead they found a suitable location at Patton Avenue.

-There will be non-signalized u-turns at the nearby intersections of Patton Drive & Montopolis Drive to provide drivers easy access to and from Vargas Road or Thompson Lane.
+There are non-signalized u-turns at the nearby intersections of Patton Drive & Montopolis Drive to provide drivers easy access to and from Vargas Road or Thompson Lane.

 The Texas Department of Transportation conducted an Environmental Assessment for the project between 2011 and 2015.
 In accordance with federal and state requirements a robust community outreach effort was undertaken with numerous opportunities for public input.
 All stakeholder input was considered within the context of the entire region’s mobility needs and a number of design changes were made based on public input, when it was reasonable and feasible to do so.